joshsmith2/specks/readme.txt

 	Running the plugin will require three minor additions to your site:

-		- A small chunk of PHP in the head of the page to be animated, to import the requisite functions and define various parameters for the animation.
-This also contains a call to a javascript function which will animate the elements.
+		- A line of script to include specks.php.

 		- A call to a PHP function which will print out the elements to be animated, placed somewhere in the body.